+Home | Museum | Wanted | Specs | Previous | Next |

 are manufactured by Hitachi.
 The devices are all members of

-Hitachi's 1st generation MOS HD-70x-series integrated circuits in
+Hitachi's first-generation MOS HD-70x-series integrated circuits in

 TO-100(10-pin) or TO-101(12-pin) can-type packages.
 A total of 83 IC